Thomas McCrae (physician): Later career

 In 1912 he became Professor of Medicine at Jefferson Medical College in Philadelphia.

+He was elected to the American Philosophical Society in 1914.

 "In 1924, he was Lumleian lecturer at the Royal College of Physicians in London.
 He was chairman of the Section on Practice of Medicine of the American Medical Association, 1914–1915.
 From 1916 to 1925 he was secretary of the Association of American Physicians and in 1930 its president."

-McCrae died in 1935 in Philadelphia with no children to survive him and wife Amy Marian Gwyn (1878–1959).
-He is described in an obituary in the Canadian Medical Association Journal as a "deep student, a fine clinician, (and) a great teacher".
-McCrae is buried at Grove Cemetery in Dundas, Ontario.
+McCrae died in 1935 in Philadelphia with no children to survive him and wife Amy Marian Gwyn.
+He is described in an obituary in the Canadian Medical Association Journal as a "deep student, a fine clinician, a great teacher".